FedLLM-Align: Feature Extraction From Heterogeneous Clients: Performance Evaluation

-The primary evaluation metric was the F1-score, complemented by paired t-tests ($\alpha = 0.05$) for statistical significance.
-In addition, we analyzed communication cost, convergence behavior, per-client performance variance, model memory footprint, and inference latency for embedding extraction.
-These metrics jointly capture both predictive effectiveness and system efficiency.
+The primary evaluation metric is the F1-score, complemented by paired t-tests ($\alpha = 0.05$) for statistical significance.
+In addition, we analyze the communication cost, convergence behavior, per-client performance variance, model memory footprint, and inference latency for embedding extraction.
+These metrics jointly capture both the predictive effectiveness and the system efficiency.
+Given that the adopted datasets are imbalanced with respect to the positive class (as mentioned earlier), we focus on the F1-score, which balances precision and recall for the positive class and is therefore more informative than accuracy alone.